 Historically, the process of receiving public housing assistance took many years, but these programs typically do not involve a long waiting period.

 You may have supports and accommodations to live successfully such as live-in “aides”.
-(Parents may not live with the individual).
+(Parents, grandparents and guardians may not live with the individual).

 Housing Specialists are available to help you figure out all the “moving parts”.
 Click to find your Housing Specialist.